 3. Extra Credit

-eligible for any extra credit, your elevator must be passing all
+eligible for any extra credit, your elevator must be passing all unit,

 integration, and acceptance tests listed above and it must be submitted on

 time.
 Projects that are submitted late or that are not passing all tests

 will not be considered for any bonus listed here.

 We will use the two performance metrics specified in the requirements

 document and output by the simulator in the .stats file (lower is better for

 Performance=4 * (average passenger delivery time) + (maximum passenger delivery

 Satisfaction Performance=100 - (various satisfaction metrics * x number of